jarviscanada/jarvis_data_eng_DanningJiang/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (May 2022-present)**: Completed projects like Linux-SQL, Data Analytics, etc.
+**Software Developer, Jarvis (May 2022-present)**: Completed many projects like Linux-SQL, Data Analytics, Core java Apps, etc.

 **Software Developer, unTribe (Jan - Apr 2021)**: Collaborated with senior team members to implement REST web service module, Glossary, which enables searching through keywords, fetching last update, and adding comments.
 Worked with PM and UX to finalize and develop UI for Glossary interface with Figma and React components library.
 Implemented and optimized GraphQL client-side queries to improve data fetching from the Neo4j database.